MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-defender/Windows-Defender-Overview-for-Windows-Server-Technical-Preview.md

 author: coreyp-at-msft
 ---
 # Windows Defender Overview for Windows Server Technical Preview

+>Applies To: Windows Server Technical Preview

-Windows Server¬Æ 2016 Technical Preview now includes Windows Defender.
+Windows ServerÆ 2016 Technical Preview now includes Windows Defender.
 Windows Defender is malware protection that immediately and actively protects Windows Server 2016 Technical Preview against known malware and can regularly update antimalware definitions through Windows Update.

 This topic includes information important for running Windows Defender on a server platform.
 Use the following links to get to the information you need in this topic: